openregister/deployment/README.md

         make push-config -e vpc=<name>

-You should now see the register at https://<myregister>.<myenv>.openregister.org.
+You should now see the register at https://myregister.myenv.openregister.org.
+If this is a beta register you will not see it at https://myregister.register.gov.uk until you follow step 10.

 ### 10. Extra steps for beta